Arthur Szyk: Background and youth

 After four years in France, Szyk returned to Poland in 1913 and continued his studies in Teodor Axentowicz's class at Jan Matejko Academy of Fine Arts in Kraków, which was under Austrian rule at that time.
 He not only attended lectures and classes, but he also actively participated in Kraków's cultural life.
 He did not forget his home city Łódź – he designed the stage sets and costumes for the Łódź-based Bi Ba Bo cabaret.
 The political and national engagement of the artist also deepened during that time – Szyk regarded himself as a Polish patriot but he was also proud of being Jewish and he often opposed antisemitism in his works.
 At the beginning of 1914, Szyk in a group with other Polish-Jewish artists and writers set off on a journey to Palestine, organized by the Jewish Cultural Society Hazamir (Hebrew: nightingale).
 There he observed the efforts of Jewish settlers working for the benefit of the future Jewish state.

 The visit was interrupted by the outbreak of World War I. Szyk, who was a Russian subject, had to leave Palestine, which was part of the Ottoman Empire at that time, and go back to his home country in August 1914.
-He was conscripted into the Russian army and fought at the battle of Łódź in November/December 1914, but at the beginning of 1915, he managed to escape from the army and spent the rest of the war in his home city.
-He also used the time spent in the Russian army to draw Russian soldiers and published these drawings as postcards in the same year (1915).
+He was conscripted into the Imperial Russian army and fought at the battle of Łódź in November/December 1914, but at the beginning of 1915, he managed to escape from the army and spent the rest of the war in his home city.
+He also used the time spent in the Imperial Russian army to draw Russian soldiers and published these drawings as postcards in the same year (1915).
 On September 14, 1916, Arthur Szyk married Julia Likerman.
 Their son George was born in the following year, and their daughter Alexandra in 1922.